jwngr/OSCalc/README.md

 ## Downloading OSCalc

+** WARNING: This library is not yet available and the following section is just a placeholder. **

 In order to use OSCalc in your project, you need to include the file in your HTML: